 The Four Rivers Cultural Center has events with a wide variety of historical and ethnic interest.
 It features a museum that will take you back into time to observe life in the frontier days in the Ontario/surrounding area.
 An Japanese Style Garden is in the works to provide visitors with a beautiful and tranquil atmosphere for observation and contemplation.
 A 600-seat theater offers stage productions for drama, music, and other group events and conventions.

 Treasure Valley Community College provides educational, athletic, musical, and cultural activities for students and the public.
 The college has excellent relationships with several nearby four-year colleges and with many of the area high schools.
 It gives an academic environment for people to pursue their dreams.
 Ontario School District 8C includes a high school, a middle school and five elementary schools for 2,800 students.
-There is Four Rivers Community School - a charter school and one private school serving students, kindergarten through eighth grade, two head start programs serving around 250 students, and several day care/pre-school centers.
+There is Four Rivers Community School - a charter school and couple of private schools such as Treasure Valley Christian School serving students, kindergarten through eighth grade, two head start programs serving around 250 students, and several day care/pre-school centers.
 A local association provides support for home schooling families.
 An extension of Eastern Oregon University is housed in the Four Rivers Cultural Center next to the Oregon State University Extension Service building.
 Offering another great addition to the great education opportunities to our youth and community.

 Ontario is located in Oregon's only county inside the Mountain time zone, Ontario has an agriculturally-based economy.
 Crops include onions, potatoes, sugar beets, corn, alfalfa, mint, seeds, grain, and hay.
 Livestock raised locally include cattle, sheep, llamas and buffalo.
 Trucking companies as well as Union Pacific rail lines help transport these commodities and processed food products to markets throughout the nation and world.